 A slide master is a slide that is used as the starting point for other slides.
 It is similar to a page style in Writer and it controls the basic formatting of all slides based on it.
 A slide show can have more than one slide master.

+Note